 Thursday 10 October 1661

 At the office all the morning; dined at home, and after dinner Sir W. Pen and my wife and I to the Theatre (she first going into Covent Garden to speak a word with a woman to enquire of her mother, and I in the meantime with Sir W. Pen’s coach staying at W. Joyce’s), where the King came to-day, and there was “The Traytor” most admirably acted; and a most excellent play it is.
-So home, and intended to be merry, it being my sixth wedding night; but by a late bruise … .
-[One cannot help curiosity of where a bruise could be that had to be censored out.
-D.W.]
-I am in so much pain that I eat my supper and in pain to bed, yet my wife and I pretty merry.
+So home, and intended to be merry, it being my sixth wedding night; but by a late bruise … [One cannot help curiosity of where a bruise could be that had to be censored out.
+D.W.] [in one of my testicles – L&M] I am in so much pain that I eat my supper and in pain to bed, yet my wife and I pretty merry.

-John Simmons Link to this
+John Simmons • Link

 "A LATE BRUISE..."